 Malaysia is home to several ambitious CCS hub projects, spearheaded by state-owned company Petronas.
 The following are notable initiatives:

-Eastern Hub: Located in Bintulu, this hub aims for its first CO2 injection by the end of 2028, with an initial capacity of 2 million tons per year.
+Located in Bintulu, this hub targets its first CO₂ injection by the end of 2028.
+It will have an initial capacity of 2 million tons per year.

-Southern Hub: This project, located in Kuantan, is set to begin operations in 2029 and will also have a capacity of 5 million tons per year.
+Located in Kuantan, this project is scheduled to begin operations in 2029.
+It will have a capacity of 5 million tons per year.

 Indonesia’s CCS Initiatives